dhh1128/codecraft.co/big-crud-isnt-big-data.md

 The value we want to derive is <em>insight</em>.

 If you're willing to be serious about the big data wave, then find the best of breed tools that push what's possible.
-I recommend <a title="Perfect Search - speed, precision, performance" href="http://www.perfectsearchcorp.com" target="_blank">Perfect Search</a>, for example; running a query 100x to 1000x faster than Google or Oracle, on a dataset 100x bigger, is the kind of tool that you need.
-And of course there are tools like hadoop and <a class="zem_slink" title="BigQuery" href="http://code.google.com/apis/bigquery/" target="_blank" rel="homepage">Google BigQuery</a> and Amazon's bulk load and Glacier and ...
-Consider <a href="/2012/11/07/big-data-in-motion/">capturing value from big data while it's in flight</a>, and not storing it at all.
+I recommend <a title="Perfect Search - speed, precision, performance" href="big-data-in-motion.md">capturing value from big data while it's in flight</a>, and not storing it at all.

 If you don't want to surf the wave, then I have a relatively easy<sup>[<a href="#foot2">2</a>]</sup> solution.
 It's called the delete button.
 Go watch an episode of "<a class="zem_slink" title="Hoarders" href="http://www.aetv.com/hoarders/" target="_blank" rel="homepage">Hoarders</a>" and tell me I'm wrong. :-)